Providence

 Water Plant Efficiency and Self-Generation

-The wastewater treatment plant currently self-generates some energy through biogas CHP and is well on its way to being 100% renewable by 2020 via biogas CHP, wind, and solar.
+The wastewater treatment plant currently self-generates some energy through biogas CHP and is powered by 100% renewable energy as of October 2020 via biogas CHP, wind, and solar.

 Energy Reduction Goal